How to Lose Weight During Breastfeeding?

 Dr. Sabiha Anjum (Gynecologist/Obstetrician)

-Extra nourishment and lack of physical activity lead to the build-up of weight during pregnancy.
-After the delivery, shedding those extra kilos becomes a priority for most women.
-However, the next task at hand is to ensure that your baby gets all the necessary nutrition in the first few months after birth.
+Extra nourishment and lack of physical activity often lead to weight gain during pregnancy.
+After delivery, shedding those extra kilos becomes a priority for most women.
+One natural way some mothers experience weight loss is through breastfeeding, which can burn extra calories.
+However, the next task at hand is ensuring your baby gets all the necessary nutrition in the first few months after birth.
 In the initial months, the only source of nutrition for the baby is the mother’s breast milk.
-It is, thereby, very important for the mother to continue eating nutritious food and going on a diet is not an option.
+Therefore, it is crucial for the mother to continue eating nutritious food, as going on a diet is not an option.
+Read on to learn more about breastfeeding weight loss and the fastest way to lose weight while breastfeeding.

 Is It Safe if You Are Trying to Lose Weight While Breastfeeding?